Terms & Conditions

-- Equalture will endeavour to announce the changes or additions to the Client by e-mail at least thirty (30) calendar days before they take effect.
+2. Equalture will endeavour to announce the changes or additions to the Client by email at least thirty (30) calendar days before they take effect.

 Article 15.
 Confidentiality

-- The Parties shall protect information that is marked as confidential, or which under the given circumstances should reasonably be regarded as confidential (‘Confidential Information’), by a reasonable degree of care against unauthorized disclosure.
+1. The Parties shall protect information that is marked as confidential, or which under the given circumstances should reasonably be regarded as confidential (‘Confidential Information’), by a reasonable degree of care against unauthorised disclosure.

-- Each Party warrants that any employees that have a need to know Confidential Information are bound by confidentially provisions which are at least as stringent as provided in the Agreement.
+2. Each Party warrants that any employees that have a need to know Confidential Information are bound by confidentiality provisions which are at least as stringent as provided in the Agreement.

-- Is lawfully obtained by the receiving Party from a third party, provided that the third party does not breach any confidentiality obligation towards the disclosing Party; or
+5.2.
+Is lawfully obtained by the receiving Party from a third party, provided that the third party does not breach any confidentiality obligation towards the disclosing Party; or